wildfly/quickstart/ejb-remote/README.md

 1. A server side component:

-    The server component is comprised of a stateful and a stateless EJB.
+    The server component is comprised of a stateful EJB and a stateless EJB.
 It provides both an EJB JAR that is deployed to the server and a JAR file containing the remote business interfaces required by the remote client application.
 2. A remote client application that accesses the server component.

     The remote client application depends on the remote business interfaces from the server component.
 This application looks up the stateless and stateful beans via JNDI and invokes a number of methods on them.